 SCons provides an ARGUMENTS dictionary that stores all of the variable=value assignments from the command line.
 This allows you to modify aspects of your build in response to specifications on the command line.
-(Note that unless you want to require that users always specify a variable, you probably want to use the Python ARGUMENTS.get() function, which allows you to specify a default value to be used if there is no specification on the command line.)
+(Note that unless you want to require that users always specify a variable, you probably want to use the Python dictionary get method, which allows you to specify a default value to be used if there is no specification on the command line.)

-The following code sets the \$CCFLAGS construction variable in response to the debug flag being set in the ARGU-MENTS dictionary:
+The following code sets the \$CCFLAGS construction variable in response to the debug flag being set in the ARGUMENTS dictionary: